sohamch08/lumina/README.md

 ## Contents Page

 A styled table of contents using TikZ.
-The chapter heading color and the ToC color are unified — both driven by a single `\definecolor{mytoccolor}{...}` definition, so changing one color updates the whole document.
+The chapter heading color and the ToC color are unified — both driven by `mytoccolor`, which is set in `config.tex`.
+Changing that one color updates the chapter title bar, all ToC entries, and section numbers throughout the document.

 <img width="100%" src="images/contents-algo.png">